microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-deviceconfig-windowsphone81customconfiguration.md

 ---
 title: "windowsPhone81CustomConfiguration resource type"
 description: "This topic provides descriptions of the declared methods, properties and relationships exposed by the windowsPhone81CustomConfiguration resource."
+author: "tfitzmac"
 localization_priority: Normal
-author: "tfitzmac"
-ms.prod: "intune"
+ms.prod: "Intune"
 ---

 # windowsPhone81CustomConfiguration resource type

-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.
+> **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 This topic provides descriptions of the declared methods, properties and relationships exposed by the windowsPhone81CustomConfiguration resource.

 Inherits from [deviceConfiguration](../resources/intune-deviceconfig-deviceconfiguration.md)